87003697/colorful_image_colorization_pytorch/README.md

 * Notice that in the [official repo](https://github.com/richzhang/colorization), only the demo code was uploaded.
 Other implementation repositories contain errors in loss function, preprocessing and postprocessing, so I rewrite the code using pytorch.

 ## Contribution
-* To my knowledge, it's the only implementation for both training and inference using pytorch
+* To my knowledge, it's the only implementation including both training and inference using pytorch
 * Model can be trained on both [ImageNet](http://www.image-net.org/) and other dataset, including [coco](https://cocodataset.org/#home).

 ## Usage